Netflix/falcor/model.md

 If a value type is encountered before the path is fully evaluated, the path evaluation process is short-circuited and the value discovered is returned.

-(example of what I said above, this time running into a null at a branch node)
 ```JavaScript
 var log = console.log.bind(console)
 var $ref = falcor.Model.ref;